jpswade/jpswade.github.io/_drafts/_improve_serps.md

 Do host your website in the same country as you are targeting.
 For example, if you are UK based, targeting a UK market, you'd better make sure the IP address of the server you're using says "United Kingdom".

+Using something like Amazon Web Services is fine, but do picking a region that is approximately closest to you will .

 ## User experience

 > ["I was shocked to realise how dependent I've grown on three simple features that just aren't available in the analog world: search, sort and filter."](https://www.smashingmagazine.com/2012/04/ui-patterns-for-mobile-apps-search-sort-filter/)